jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 ## Real World Contract Example
 Taxes are complicated in the United States.
 Many Americans seek assistance from tax professionals.
 All tax professionals support the same basic contract:
-* Obligation from Clients – Provide your tax paperwork and payment
+* Client Obligation: Provide tax documents and payment
-* Expectation to Clients – Return completed tax forms for client signature and filing
+* Client Expectation: Receive completed tax forms, ready for signature and filing

 Tax professionals come in many forms with different degrees of sophistication, such as: Tax Attorneys, Certified Public Accountants, Tax Preparation Companies ([H&R Block](https://www.hrblock.com/)), Tax Preparation Software ([Intuit](https://www.intuit.com/)), or a trusted friend or family member.
 Each might employ different means to complete the forms, such as: Proprietary Software, deferring to a commercial Tax Software Package or filling the forms out by hand.
 Regardless of their means, they honor the contract.